Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Related Works

+\mypara{Takeaways} Our analysis reveals a practical limitation of current PRC-based LLM watermarking schemes, where preventing practical watermark-removal attacks requires an impractically large code length $n$, far beyond the output length supported by current LLMs.
+In contrast, PRC-based image watermarking may still admit practical instantiations with acceptable perceptual quality, although their undetectability guarantees can be weakened in practice.

-\subsection{Related Works}
+\section{Related Works}

-\mypara{Theoretical Studies on PRC} Due to the promising potential of PRC, besides studying how to apply PRC to AIGC watermarking~\cite{christ2024pseudorandom,DBLP:conf/iclr/GunnZS25}, several fundamental theoretical studies on PRC have recently emerged, such as proving CCA-security based on the hardness of LPN~\cite{alrabiah2024ideal}, discussing unconditionally indistinguishability against space-bounded adversaries~\cite{ghentiyala2024new}, and performing a black-box reduction from one-way functions with sub-constant error rates \cite{garg2025blackboxcryptouselesspseudorandom}.
-Unfortunately, these studies have not thoroughly explored the security of PRC.
+\mypara{Theoretical Studies on PRCs} Due to the promising potential of PRCs, besides studying how to apply PRCs to AIGC watermarking~\cite{christ2024pseudorandom,DBLP:conf/iclr/GunnZS25}, several fundamental theoretical studies on PRCs have recently emerged, such as proving CCA-security based on the hardness of LPN~\cite{alrabiah2024ideal}, discussing unconditionally indistinguishability against space-bounded adversaries~\cite{ghentiyala2024new}, and performing a black-box reduction from one-way functions with sub-constant error rates \cite{garg2025blackboxcryptouselesspseudorandom}.
+Unfortunately, these studies have not thoroughly explored the security of PRCs.
 Note that although \cite{christ2024pseudorandom,alrabiah2024ideal} provide a theoretical evaluation of PRC's robustness, it does not conduct a security assessment in conjunction with the concrete parameters.

-\mypara{Watermarking Schemes for AIGC} Watermarks for AIGC can typically be classified into two categories: in-processing schemes and post-processing schemes.
+\mypara{Watermarking Schemes for AIGC} AIGC watermarks can typically be classified into two categories: in-processing schemes and post-processing schemes.
 Post-processing schemes embed imperceptible yet detectable signals after text generation~\cite{sato2023embarrassinglysimpletextwatermarks,liu2024survey} or image generation~\cite{deb2012combined,zhu2018hidden,tancik2020stegastamp}, inevitably resulting in content quality degradation.
 Instead, both \llm and \gim belong to the in-processing approach~\cite{kirchenbauer2024on,zhao2024provable,wen2023tree,yang2024gaussian,fernandez2023stable}, wherein watermark insertion is merged with the process of generating content.
-With a pseudorandom codeword embedded, the distribution of the watermarked output texts of \llm is proven to be identical to that of the original texts, while \gim utilizes a watermarked latent that maintains a Gaussian distribution to ensure watermark invisibility in generated images.
+With a pseudorandom codeword embedded, the distribution of the watermarked output texts of \llm is proven to be identical to that of the original texts, while \gim utilizes a watermarked latent that maintains a Gaussian distribution to ensure watermark invisibility.